cop3402fall19/syllabus/projects/git.md

     git commit README.md

 Add a message describe the change to the editor that appears.
 Save and exit the editor.
-For the `nano` editor, exit using `ctrl-x`, then hit `y` to confirm saving, and finally hit "<enter>" to confirm the file name.
+For the `nano` editor, exit using `ctrl-x`, then hit `y` to confirm saving, and finally hit `<enter>` to confirm the file name.

 Check the status of the repository.
 You should see that there are no local changes, but you are out of sync with the remote repo